JooKS-me/JooKS-me/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently studying on Northeastern University at Qinhuangdao(NEUQ).
+And my major is mathematics .
 - 🌱 I’m currently learning Microservice.
 - 📫 You can reach me by email: jookunshuai@gmail.com
 - ⚡ Fun fact: I'm trying to find what's I really love~